Jorge Marín: Art work

-His work focuses mainly on the human figure as a metaphor of its own experiences.
-His style has a strong foundation in the integration of baroque dramatic art with a powerful sensuality and a subtle sense of the perverse.
-Uncomplicated and easy to read, his work is accessible to wide audiences.
+His work focuses mainly on the human figure as a metaphor for human experience.
+His style is firmly rooted in the fusion of baroque dramatic art with a powerful sensuality and a subtle sense of the perverse.
+Direct and easy to read, his work appeals to a broad audience.

 Jorge Marin´s work in sculpture is a compendium of the vital impulses of the human being and his body, which Marin interprets as the landscape of man’s own existence.

 El Ángel de la Seguridad Social is installed along Mexico City's Paseo de la Reforma.
 El Vigilante is installed in Ecatepec de Morelos.